levinmat/PlaylistAnalyzer/README.md

-*I have no affiliation with Spotify, I just wanted to explore the API and try to find interesting insights from various users' Top 100 Playlists.
-All data provided by [Spotify](https://www.spotify.com)'s Web API.*
+*I have no affiliation with [Spotify](https://www.spotify.com), I just wanted to explore the API and try to find interesting insights from various users' Top 100 playlists.
+All data is provided by the [Spotify Web API](https://beta.developer.spotify.com/documentation/web-api/).*